DSGT-DLP/Deep-Learning-Playground/README.md

    1. Run `cat ~/.aws/config` to look for the sso profile configured.
    1. Run `export AWS_PROFILE=<sso_profile_name from step 6>`

-Please message in the DLP Discord if you have any difficulty/issue with these steps.
+Please message in the DLP Discord or view the [Bug Manual page](https://github.com/DSGT-DLP/Deep-Learning-Playground/wiki/Bug-Manual) if you have any difficulty/issue with these steps.

 # Architecture